 The raw materials come from the best possible sources.
 Our rubber comes from environmentally friendly fair trade plantations in Malaysia, where new techniques have resulted in the wood of the tree not being burned after the approximate 20-year life cycle of the rubber tree, but treated and used in the timber industry.

-If you want to visit us on Saturday, please call +4930 52674315, you will then be picked up personally at the front door!
+If you want to visit us on Saturday or Sunday, please call +4930 52674315, you will then be picked up personally at the front door!

 Please contact us by phone or e-mail for adivice ,deliver or collection.

 Ring @ KDB (6th floor) / Klingeln bei KDB (6.
 Stock)